jink-lang/jink-py/README.md

 ## Contributing

 I will set up a contribution guide when I can.
 In the meantime, feel free to provide feedback in any way you see fit.
-This project is still fairly new, after all.
+If you do decide to submit a PR, make your decisions as clear as possible and provide as many details as you can.

 ## Acknowledgements